nrc-cnrc/gramble/README.md

 License
 -------

-2020 © Patrick Littell.
+2020 © National Research Council of Canada.
 MIT Licensed.
 See LICENSE for details.